moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/data-modelling-style-guide.md

 Style your code in such a way that you can quickly read and understand it.
 It's also important to consider code review and git diffs.
 If you're making a change to a model, you want reviewers to see just the material changes you're making clearly.

 Once you've established a clear style, stay consistent.
 This is the most important thing.
 Everybody on your team needs to have a unified style, which is why having a style guide is so crucial.
 If you're writing a model, you should be able to look at other models in the project that your teammates have written and read in the same style.
 If you're writing a macro or a test, you should see the same style as your models.
 Consistency is key.

-## How should I style?

-In Analytics Engineering we have spent several months going through dbts style guide and discussing what aspects we agree and disagree on.
-We have taken their style guide and changed it to suit our needs.
-The below is that guide.
-Please read through and make sure you are familiar with our style guide before starting projects in create-a-derived-table.

-## Automation

-As part of our review of a dbt style guide and putting together our own, we have also worked on our own formatters and linters to help standardise our code and make it as easy as possible to follow the rules we have set out.
-Find the guide to using those [here](need to write a guide to using linter)

 # How we style our dbt models